The Xometry app works best with JavaScript enabled!

 The SLA process takes a 3D model of a component and renders it into solid plastic.
 The computer model is first digitally “sliced” into layers so the printer can methodically bond each slice to the one before it.
 SLA machines print prototype parts, test components, medical aids, tools, cosmetic test pieces, and much more.

-This article provides a background understanding of SLA technology's history, technology, advantages, materials, applications, and derivatives.
+This article provides a background understanding of SLA technology's advantages, materials, applications, and more.

 SLA is a 3D printing process that uses a scanning UV laser to cure the surface layer of photosensitive resin.
 The resin is supplied in a bath, and, in the vast majority of SLA machines, the part is built upside-down.
 With each layer, the build plate will move upward, making it appear as if the part grows out of the liquid polymer.
 The machine must also print necessary support structures to support overhangs within the design.